-19. Eligibility as DLG provider
+19. Eligibility as Default Loss Guarantee (DLG) provider

-(1) The bank may enter into DLG arrangements only with a LSP / other lender engaged as a LSP.
+A bank may enter into DLG arrangements only with a LSP / other lender engaged as an LSP.
 Further, the LSP providing DLG shall be incorporated as a company under the Companies Act, 2013.